By Tiah Edmunson-Morton

 Efforts at Oregon State University to improve hop production scientifically started in the 1890s, but were largely abandoned with the beginning of Prohibition.
 Oregon State University and the United States Department of Agriculture formed a partnership in 1930 to establish a research program dedicated to developing new hop varieties suited for growing in the Pacific Northwest, determining best practices for processing and packaging, and combatting pests and disease problems that were plaguing the industry.

 These annual progress reports document the research of the hop investigations; the collection also includes reports from programs in other countries.
+They were generated or collected by Oregon State University research faculty and the United States Department of Agriculture and pertain mainly to projects carried out by OSU and the USDA.

-These hop research reports were generated or collected by Oregon State University research faculty and the United States Department of Agriculture; they pertain mainly to projects carried out by Oregon State University and the USDA.
-Of special note is the 1956 “Annual Report of Hop Investigations,” which is the year the Cascade hop was bred; it was released in 1972.
+These annual progress reports document the research of the hop investigations; the collection also includes reports from programs in other countries.
+They were generated or collected by Oregon State University research faculty and the United States Department of Agriculture and pertain mainly to projects carried out by OSU and the USDA.

 Reports for the years 1930-1969 can be found in the Agricultural Experiment Station Records (RG 025).
-All of the Hops Research Reports (1930-1995) have been digitized.
+Hops Research Reports (1930-1995) have been digitized, but those in Series 2 from the Entomology Department Library have not.

 There are also reports in this collection that are not from the USDA program, but they were collected by scientists at Oregon State University.
 These reports include studies from the Institute of Hop Research in Zalec, Yugoslavia and the Laboratory of Organic Chemistry at the State University of Ghent, Belgium.